ywwywwyww/ywwywwyww.github.io/_pages/miscellaneous.md

 I like things that are fast in general:
 - Fast graph algorithms
-- Sports (running, cycling, swimming, skiing, and probably more)
+- Sports (running, cycling, swimming(I used to be a competitive swimmer), skiing(beginner), and probably more)
-- Formula One (I'm a fan of Guanyu Zhou, a Chinese racing driver  who currently competes for Stake F1 Team Kick Sauber)
+- Karting(beginner), Formula One (I'm a fan of Guanyu Zhou, a Chinese racing driver  who currently competes for Stake F1 Team Kick Sauber)
 - Starship and other rockets
 - High performance computing